Adhiperumbar/dsa-solutions/journal.md

 The line if nums[i] == nums[i - 1] and i > index: ensures we skip duplicate elements only if they are not the first element at that level.
 Added path[:] to result for a copy of current state.
 Practiced how pruning the recursion tree reduces duplicate combinations.

+# 🗓 Date: 23 July 2025

+✅ Problem: Subset XOR Sum
+🔗 LeetCode Link
+🗓️ Date Solved: 23-07-2025
+🧠 Approach: Backtracking
+📁 Category: Recursion / Bit Manipulation / Subsets
+⚙️ Time Complexity: O(2^n) — where n is the number of elements in nums 🧮 Space Complexity: O(n) — recursive stack depth
+💡 What I Learned:
+Used backtracking to explore all possible subsets.
+At each step, made a choice to include or exclude the current element using XOR.
+Maintained a total variable to accumulate the XOR values of all subsets.
+Used nonlocal to modify the outer total variable from inside the nested function.

 > ✨ More to come as I keep solving and learning every day!